crate/crate/blackbox/docs/general/builtins/window-functions.rst

 ``CURRENT ROW`` means the frame will end with the current's row last peer row.

 In ``ROWS`` mode ``CURRENT_ROW`` means the current row.

+The ``offset PRECEDING`` and ``offset FOLLOWING`` options vary in meaning depending on the frame mode.
+In ``ROWS`` mode, the ``offset`` is an integer indicating that the frame start or end is offsetted by that many rows before or after the current row.
+In ``RANGE`` mode, the use of a custome ``offset`` option requires that there is exactly one ``ORDER BY`` column in the window definition.
+The frame contains those rows whose ordering column value is no more than ``offset`` minus (for PRECEDING) or plus (for FOLLOWING) the current row's ordering column value.
+In this case the data type of the ``offset`` expression must have the same type of the ordering column.

 The ``OVER`` clause defines the ``window`` containing the appropriate rows which will take part in the ``window function`` computation.